MakeSchool/SpriteBuilder-Cocos2D-Docs/1.4/user-interaction/osx-input-events.md

         }
     }

 Note that it is good practice to avoid using the name of the character or key code in variable names.
-Typically a key will have a function, so it's best to use a variable name that reflects the function that it performs (here: "jump") rather than the key.
+Typically a key will run a specific function or start a given activity, so it's best to use a variable name that reflects the function/activity performed by the key (here: "jump") rather than the name of the key itself.

 For one, key assignments may change which would require renaming the variable.
 Then there may be multiple keys assigned to the same function, as in the example above.
 Lastly, it improves code readability.
 Imagine having to remember what kind of function was assigned to the `keyPressed_S` variable at any time.
 Bugs where you perform the wrong action based on a variable stand out more when you realize that: if the `timeWarpKeyPressed` variable is true it actually runs the "save game" method.
 It wouldn't be that obvious if you used `keyPressed_S` as the variable name.